Shopify/hydrogen-v1/docs/framework/preloaded-queries.md

 ![Shows a diagram of queries that have been preloaded](/assets/custom-storefronts/hydrogen/preload-queries-set.png)

 Preloaded queries work by storing the query fetcher for the next time the same URL is requested.
-So the first time a route is loaded, no queries are preloaded.
-The second time, Hydrogen remembers which queries were necessary to render the same route.
+The first time a route is loaded, no queries are preloaded.
+The second time a route is loaded, Hydrogen remembers which queries were necessary to render the same route.

 ### Disabling preloaded queries

-By default, all cached querires are preloaded.
-But not all querires should be preloaded.
-Any query that returns personalized results should not be preloaded.
-Just like caching personalized querires, preloading personalized querires can bleed data across requests.
+By default, all cached queries are preloaded.
+However, not all queries should be preloaded.
+For example, any query that returns personalized results shouldn't be preloaded.
+Just like caching personalized queries, preloading personalized queries can disperse data across requests.
 You can disable preloaded queries by setting cache to `CacheNone` or explicitly opting out with `preload: false`:

 {% codeblock %}